Our Research Toolsets

 Our research group works at the forefront of research in combining materials science with machine learning to identify new physical principles and discover solid-state materials to help revolutionize negative emissions science and renewable energy technologies.
 We specifically focus on addressing three formidable knowledge gaps that have haunted the understanding and design of materials and interfaces for decarbonization and sustainability for decades:

-- Structural complexity: How to unravel the electrochemically-induced surface transformations of materials to unveil the atomistic nature of reaction sites?
+- Structural complexity: How to unravel the electrochemically-induced surface transformations of materials to unveil the atomic nature of evolved reaction sites?

 - Reaction complexity: How to elucidate the intricate interfacial reaction networks to boost the electrification of intricate, underexplored multi-step processes?

-- Compositional complexity: How to optimize multinary materials to overcome the trade-off between performance metrics (such as reactivity vs. stability)?
+- Compositional complexity: How to optimize the compositions and orderings in multinary materials to overcome the trade-off between reactivity vs. durability?